grahamstark/ScottishTaxBenefitModel.jl/docs/master-doc-adding-data-and-uprating.md

 This is *convoluted*.
 I don't remember Taxben being this hard.
 Ideally I'd automate much of this - I had a brief go using some of the APIs for grabbing ONS data, but didn't get far.

+Also, paths are often hard-wired in: add a paths config file.

-Always keep running the test suite while you're doing this.
+Always keep running the test suite while you're doing any of this.

+The struct `UpdatingInfo` in `Definitions.jl` holds static info on when each component below was last updated and should be kept up-to-date.

+File paths are held as constants in `Definitions.jl`.

+Raw survey data from [UK Data Service](https://ukds.ac.uk) (login in keypass).
+Unpack these into the `$RAW_DATA/[dataset]/[year]` directories and add simlinks to `tab` and `mrdoc` directories.

+* bad thing: the `.rtf` format we needed for loading the documentation into the `dictionaries` Postgres database isn't there anymore.
+TODO document this db and the Ruby code somewhere and add parsing from `.html` files in mrdoc.

 ## 1. ADDING a new FRS